USS Enterprise (CVN-65): Operation Iraqi Freedom

 In May 2006, Enterprise departed for a six-month deployment, operating in the 6th, 5th and 7th Fleet areas in a world-tour, supporting Operations Iraqi and Enduring Freedom, and visiting ports in Dubai, Hong Kong, and crossing the line.
 She returned to Norfolk on 18 November 2006.

-On 19 December 2007, the carrier returned home after a six-month deployment in the Persian Gulf.
+On 19 December 2007, the carrier returned home following a six-month deployment in the Persian Gulf.

 In April 2008, Enterprise entered the Northrop-Grumman Newport News shipyard for a scheduled 18-month Extended Docking Selected Restricted Availability, with a projected completion date of September 2009.
 As maintenance was performed, costs continued to rise above projections and the completion date repeatedly slid.
 Enterprise, the oldest active combat vessel in the Navy, was scheduled to be decommissioned as late as 2014.
 On 6 April 2009, Admiral Gary Roughead, Chief of Naval Operations, said that he was seeking a congressional dispensation to speed up the process to decommission Enterprise.
 Under this new timetable, the ship would complete one final deployment before being decommissioned in late 2012 or early 2013.
 This would temporarily reduce the US Navy to having only ten active aircraft carriers through the launch of the in 2015.
 In October 2009, the House and Senate Armed Services Committees agreed with the recommendation, approving the decommissioning of Enterprise in 2013 after 51 years of service.